What is the course packet? The beginning of it includes basic information

 Simply print an entire second copy, as well.

-course, at least two copies of the sheets in the "Course Packet."
+at least two copies of most of the sheets in the "Course Packet."

 The easy way is to simply print 2 complete copies,

 both of them one-sided (which means just on one side of the paper).

 Carry one or both to class each day.

 OR INSTEAD of the 2nd copy: